Gendostie/market-analysis/README.md

   To get same configuration MySql:
     - user: root
     - password: root
+- Qt 4.8, you can have the most recent version

 ## Python packages
 - Use `pip install -r requirements.txt` to install all required packages.